locessentials/eng401-business-english-us/unit2/week6/regulatory-comparison-assignment.md

 ## Assignment Overview

-You just reviewed an example of a Cross-Border Regulatory Comparison Report for the U.S. and Mexico in the realm of tech startups.
+You just reviewed an example of a Cross-Border Regulatory Comparison Report for the U.S. and Mexico in the realm of tech companies.
 Now you'll create your own report as a consultant to a U.S. organization wanting to enter the Mexican market.

 You've been approached by a U.S. company seeking to expand into Mexico.
 They've asked you to prepare a report identifying the key regulations that impact international trade in their industry and provide recommendations for their market entry strategy.